jeromechinjs/NLP-Assignment/README.md

 <br>
 Documents (bg study, methods etc will do later)

-> Step 1: Count vectorizer (frequency each words appeared), then identify similarity (use cosine similarity equation, correlation etc.)
+> Step 1: Get data (csv file)

-> Step 2: Tokenize, Pre-process comments, then do sentiment analysis
+> Step 2: Pre-processing.
+Tokenize, Lemmatize, remove stopwords, punctuations etc, then do sentiment analysis

-> Step 3: each of us will choose our preferred method (bayes, knn, k-means)
+> Step 3: Count vectorizer (frequency each words appeared), then identify similarity (use cosine similarity equation, correlation etc.)

-> Step 4: compare the results (from using different methods)
+> Step 4: each of us will choose our preferred method (bayes, knn, k-means)

-*lastly, complete our documents then submit :)
+> Step 5: compare the results (from using different methods)